openvinotoolkit/model_server/client/python/lib/README.md

 ## Installation

-The client library requires Python in version >= 3.6.
+**Note:** The client library requires Python in version >= 3.6.

+Install the `ovmsclient` package with:

+`pip install ovmsclient`

+You can also build the wheel from sources:

 ### Linux